 If you have a partner who isn’t supportive or is rushing you into certain sexual acts, they need to either stop this or stop being in a relationship with you.

 Healthy relationships are key to overcoming shame surrounding sex.
 During this time, it’s best to only have sexual partners who you can trust to be patient and understanding with you.
-Perhaps casual sex outside of loving relationships should be off the table for now.
+Casual sex outside of loving relationships should be off the table for now.